daleghent/phd2-wiki/BuildingPHD2OnOSX64.md

 # Building PHD2 on macOS - 64-bit

-Instructions for building a 64-bit version of PHD2 that will run on macOS 10.14 Mojave or newer
+Instructions for building a 64-bit version of PHD2 that will run on macOS 14.0 Sonoma or newer

 #### Install MacPorts